vikalibrate/LLAMA-astrometric-alignment/README.md

  - Download the file listing into a location on your machine.

  - Download and untar the directory tree containing the LLAMA images.
+They are not included in this repository.
+   Contact David Rosario directly for access to these images (several GB in total size).

  - Edit the script variables imagesroot, maintableroot, listroot to point to the directories with the various tables and image files.